Pea Puree with Optional Mint

 Category: Purée

-This vibrant Pea Puree with Optional Mint is such an easy baby food to make, and so a great first food when starting solids.
-Pea puree is a deliciously sweet and subtle side to any protein, so why not serve it to the whole family!
-Added mint gives another flavour combination for baby to try, and makes this pea and mint puree a tasty side dish to many main meals – think roast lamb or fish and chips with minty peas.
-Yummo!
+This bright Pea Puree with Optional Mint is a great first food when starting solids!
+It's a really easy baby food to make, using frozen peas!
+Added mint gives another flavour combination for baby to try, and makes this pea and mint puree a tasty side dish to family main meals – think roast lamb or fish and chips with minty peas.
+Yummy!
+This easy pea puree recipe is a great staple to have for when baby starts solids, and to transition to family foods.

 Ingredients